-We will collate the SAF data on land use to the holding level using the information you give us on your permanent, seasonal and common grazings land data sheet(s).
+We will collate the SAF data on land use to the holding level using the information you give us for your permanent, seasonal and common grazings land.
+We may also on occasion use other data collected through SAF not outlined here for the JAC to reduce respondent burden and to avoid data collection duplication.